-- 1 In order to be admitted to the Master of Arts an applicant must have completed the following or equivalent: - (a) the Bachelor of Arts or - (b) the Graduate Diploma in Arts. - 2 An applicant must have completed the relevant prerequisite papers in the selected subject area for this degree with a B grade average or higher. - 3 An applicant to the Te Reo Māori specialisation will be required to provide evidence of language proficiency in te reo Māori.
+- In order to be admitted to the Master of Arts an applicant must have completed the following or equivalent: - (a) the Bachelor of Arts or - (b) the Graduate Diploma in Arts. - 2 An applicant must have completed the relevant prerequisite papers in the selected subject area for this degree with a B grade average or higher. - 3 An applicant to the Te Reo Māori specialisation will be required to provide evidence of language proficiency in te reo Māori.

-- 4 To qualify for the Master of Arts, a student must achieve 240 points by successfully completing one of the following: - (a) Master of Arts Applied Language Studies - (i) a specialisation: 120 points from the Applied Language Studies specialisation and - (ii) the thesis. - (b) Master of Arts other specialisations - a specialisation: 120 points from any of the other specialisations identified in these regulations and either - (ii) the thesis or dissertation and - (iii) any remaining points from the papers listed in the Master of Arts Table, or any other postgraduate programme with the approval of the programme leader. - 5 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Arts (Honours) or the Postgraduate Diploma in Arts must achieve 120 points by successfully completing either the thesis or dissertation with any remaining points from the coursework papers in one of the specialisations. - 6 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis, may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Arts or the Postgraduate Certificate in Arts.
+- 4 To qualify for the Master of Arts, a student must achieve 240 points by successfully completing one of the following: - (a) Master of Arts Applied Language Studies - a specialisation: 120 points from the Applied Language Studies specialisation and - (ii) the thesis. - (b) Master of Arts other specialisations - a specialisation: 120 points from any of the other specialisations identified in these regulations and either - (ii) the thesis or dissertation and - (iii) any remaining points from the papers listed in the Master of Arts Table, or any other postgraduate programme with the approval of the programme leader. - 5 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Arts (Honours) or the Postgraduate Diploma in Arts must achieve 120 points by successfully completing either the thesis or dissertation with any remaining points from the coursework papers in one of the specialisations. - A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis, may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Arts or the Postgraduate Certificate in Arts.

+Applied Language Studies ·

+90 points ENMS802, LING810-812, LING820, TRIN801, TRIN802

+and 30 points from CLSY800, LING814, MAOR810, POLS880, SOSC88 SOSC881, SOSC884

+Conflict Resolution

+105 points 289703, CONF800, SOSC884, SOSC886

+and 15 points from CLSY800, PACS806, SOSC885, SOSC888, SOSC889, another paper listed in the Master of Arts Table with t approval of the programme leader

+Not open for new enrolments from 2016

+Human Services

+30 points SOSC884

+and 45 points from 288701, 288702, 289703, SOSC883, SOSC888

+and 30 points from CLSY800, CONF800, ECON880, ECON890, MAOR810, PACS806, POLS880-882, SOSC880, SOSC881, SOSC884, SOSC885

+and 15 points from any papers listed in the Master of Arts Table or other postgraduate papers with the approval of the programs leader

+Not open for new enrolments from 2014

+Language Revitalisation

+105 points from 948100, 948101, 948103, MAOR810

+and 15 points from 948102, 948104, 948106

+Not open for new enrolments from 2018

+Māori Development

+30 points MAOR810

+75 points from ECON890, MAOR809, MAOR813-815

+Policy Studies

+and 15 points from

+15 points from POLS881, 883

-Applied Language Studies 90 points ENMS802, LING810-812, LING820, TRIN801, TRIN802 and 30 points from CLSY800, LING814, MAOR810, POLS880, SOSC88 SOSC881, SOSC884 Conflict Resolution 105 points 289703, CONF800, SOSC884, SOSC886 and 15 points from CLSY800, PACS806, SOSC885, SOSC888, SOSC889 another paper listed in the Master of Arts Table with th approval of the programme leader Human Services 30 points SOSC884 and 45 points from 288701, 288702, 289703, SOSC883, SOSC888 and 30 points from CLSY800, CONF800, ECON880, ECON890, MAOR810, PACS806, POLS880-882, SOSC880, SOSC881, SOSC884, SOSC885 and 15 points from any papers listed in the Master of Arts Table or other postgraduate papers with the approval of the programm leader Not open for new enrolments from 2014 Language Revitalisation 105 points from 948100, 948101, 948103, MAOR810 and 15 points from 948102, 948104, 948106 Māori Development 30 points ECON890, MAOR807 75 points from MAOR803-806, MAOR808, MAOR810, PACS807, POLS801 or any papers listed in the Master of Arts Tabi or any other postgraduate papers with the approval of the programme leader and 15 points from CLSY800, DIGM890, PACS806, PACS808, PACS880, POLS880, SOSC880, SOSC881, SOSC884 Policy Studies 15 points from POLS881, 883 and 30 points from SOSC884 or any other postgraduate research methods papers with the approval of the programme leader and at least 15 points from ECON880 or any other postgraduate economics papers with the approval of the programme leader and up to 60 points from any papers listed in the Master of Arts Table or any othe postgraduate papers with the approval of the programm leader
+$\textit{and} \ 30 \ points \ from \\ SOSC884 \ or \ any \ other \ postgraduate \ research \ methods$ leader papers with the approval of the programme leader any papers listed in the Master of Arts Table or other postgraduate papers with the approval of the programme and at least 15 points from ECON880 or any other postgraduate economics papers with the approval of the programme leader and up to 60 points from any papers listed in the Master of Arts Table or any other postgraduate papers with the approval of the programme leader and 15 points from HEAL808, HEAL810